Our Vision

 At-a-glance progress:

-• We help organizations grow their skills and staff so they can improve constituent experiences.
-For example, in one collaboration, we’re helping a content team learn to integrate constituent research into their work.
+- We help organizations build skills and staff so they can improve constituent experiences.
+For example, we’re helping a content team learn to make constituent research part of their work.
 This helps them improve how they design webpages and information.
-In another, we’re helping an organization start a research and design team.
+We’re also helping an organization start a research and design team.
 This includes helping them design roles, review resumes, and select candidates.

-• We launched Communities of Practice (CoPs) where agency staff can collaborate and learn from one another.
-Example communities include:
+- We launched Communities of Practice (CoPs) where agency staff can meet and learn from one another.
+Examples include:

-• “How to” guides, templates, and guidance on building constituent-centered teams and ways of working.
+- “How to” guides, templates, and advice on building constituent-centered teams and ways of working.

 How we got here